 Content Marketing Institute

-This blog is selective in who they accept guest content from.
+This digital marketing blog is selective in who they accept guest content from.
 If you produce a quality post that speaks to their exact audience and their needs, you still have an opportunity here.

 This blog offers the opportunity to guest write about a wide variety of subjects.
 You can choose between over 10 topic categories, including content marketing, social media, and email marketing.
 If you’re interested in writing about any of their typical topics, you should consider writing for them.